Translation localization service

 In the run-up to Christmas in 2003, a Toyota advertising campaign aimed at launching two new models on the Chinese market came close to causing an international conflict:

 - The advertisement they printed in newspapers and magazines showed traditional Chinese lions saluting the Prado X SUV as it passed.

 - The image incited a wave of protests against what they interpreted as a terrible lack of respect towards a country that Japanese troops invaded in 1937.

 - The top management of Toyota had to apologize for the “humiliating” advertisement publicity and remove it from the 30 media outlets that it was going to be published, to finish this incident.

-Marketing lectures usually refer to other infamous cases of slip-ups with a lack of content translation localization, such as:
+Marketing lectures usually refer to other infamous cases of slip-ups with a lack of translation localization, such as:

-- That of Braniff Airlines, which invited its passengers to “Fly in leather,” and their literal Spanish translation “Volar en cuero,” meaning “Fly naked.”
+- That of Braniff Airlines, inviting its passengers to “Fly in leather,” when they decided to translate Spanish with a literal “Volar en cuero, meaning “Fly naked.”

 - Or the Chevrolet model Chevy Nova, which they had to rename on the Hispanic market as Chevy Caribe.

 ◦◦ The adaptation of texts forms part of localization work, which consists of an exhaustive analysis of the product, and all that it entails from different perspectives: